antonOO/SmartBot/README.md

 It identifies only computer science related questions, within a channel, and tries to find their answers on SO.

-SmartBot is written in Python3 - all of the dependencies are listed in the requirements.txt
+SmartBot is written in Python3 - all of the dependencies are listed in the requirements.txt.
+In order to run SmartBot You need to have Python3.

 ## To install Sobot: